NayAye

 Logic Engine

-High-speed, long-context reasoning selected for its ability to hold the full survey context across all three stages without truncation or drift.
+High-speed, low-latency reasoning via the @google/genai SDK.
+Flash’s long context window holds the full survey state across all three stages without truncation or drift.

 The App in Action